RazorPhaser/angular-tutorial/src/chapters/chapter06-reactive-forms.md

     todo.component.ts
     ```

 1. We need to create a variable to hold the error message for each of the form fields.
 In this case we only have 1 form field called item.
 We are going to call the variable formErrors.
 The default value for the error message is a blank string.
 This list will also be used to determine which form fields to inspect for validation errors.
+Within the TodoComponent class create a local variable called formErrors.

     ```TypeScript
     formErrors = {